lorin/cook-lectures-notes/README.md

 My personal notes based on watching Dr. Richard Cook's [lectures on the study of cognitive work](https://vimeo.com/showcase/6184024).

-The lectuers were delivered in 2012 at the Royal Institute of Technology in Huddinge, Sweden.
+The lectures were delivered in 2012 at the Royal Institute of Technology in Huddinge, Sweden.

 ## Accident case studies